The 30 Best Books About Road Trips

 Starla is only 9 years old when she makes a series of decisions that change her life overnight.
 It’s 1963, and she lives with her strict grandmother in Mississippi.
 Despite being grounded, Starla sneaks out to see the annual 4th of July parade.
 When she’s caught, she believes her grandmother’s threats of reform school and sneaks out again with the intention of finding her mom all the way in Nashville.

-Starla is offered a ride from a black woman, Eula, traveling with a white baby, quite the controversial scene in the 1963 South.
+Starla is offered a ride from a black woman, Eula, traveling with a white baby, quite a controversial scene in the 1963 South.
 Their road trip is full of adventures, sometimes dangerous, and the long chats along the way help Starla redefine family and better understand the world she lives in.

 This book is described by many as The Secret Life of Bees meets The Help meets To Kill a Mockingbird.